Đorđe Andrejević Kun: Involvement in the Spanish Civil War

 In 1936, international anti-fascist forces started joining Spanish Republicans in the fight against Francisco Franco's nationalist forces during the Spanish Civil War.
-In November of the same year, the Communist Party of Yugoslavia sent an invitation to all Yugoslav communists and anti-fascists to join the fight. between May and June of 1937. students at the University of Belgrade organized a week of solidarity with the Spanish people, during which money was collected for the aid of volunteers leaving for Spain.
+In November of the same year, the Communist Party of Yugoslavia sent an invitation to all Yugoslav communists and anti-fascists to join the fight. between May and June 1937. students at the University of Belgrade organized a week of solidarity with the Spanish people, during which money was collected for the aid of volunteers leaving for Spain.
 For the event, Kun painted the character of little Anita from Dušan Matić's poem Number 4-21-35 (Broj 4-21-35), which the student youth wore on their lapels.
 Kun himself decided to go to Spain.
 As the authorities of the Kingdom of Yugoslavia prevented Yugoslav volunteers from leaving, Kun was first refused a passport by the police, but managed to request a joint passport with his wife Nada, in order to go to Paris where the World's fair was being held at the time.
 With the help of a lawyer working for the police, he received a passport and traveled with his wife to Paris in July 1937.
 In Paris, Kun had meetings with Bora Baruh who worked in the Committee helping Yugoslav volunteers reach Spain, as well as volunteers Radivoj Uvalić, Rodoljub Čolaković and others.
 He stayed in Baruh's studio, where Ljubica Sokić also painted at the time.

 After waiting for two months Kun set off for southern France with smaller group, from where they crossed illegally into Spain.
 Immediately after his arrival, he underwent military training, during which he was chosen as the commander of Yugoslav volunteers.
 After completing the training, they were assigned to the International Battalion Đuro Đaković and sent to the front in Albacete.
 During his stay on the front line, in addition to participating in battle, he made drawings with motifs from the war.
 Later, at the insistence of Božidar Maslarić and Rodoljub Čolaković, he was transferred to the battalion headquarters.
 Later, as a cultural worker, he was transferred to the Headquarters of the 129th International Brigade.
 In Spain, he collaborated with Croatian journalist and writer August Cesarec and made seven drawings to illustrate his manuscript, published in Toronto in 1938 under the title Spanish Encounters (Španjolski susreti), a book of encounters with people and cities.
 In May 1938, by order of the KPJ, he was transferred from the front in Teruel to Barcelona, where he was informed that he had to return to Paris.
 In Barcelona, he had a meeting with Kosta Nađ.
 As he had no documents, he had to cross the border illegally.